-The rationale for the assumptions used in this valuation is included in the 5-year experience study ending June 30, 2014, approved by the Board in November 2015.
-Note that the investment return assumption was updated for the June 30, 2018 valuation.
+The rationale for the assumptions used in this valuation is included in the 5-year experience study ending June 30, 2019, approved by the Board in June 2020.
 All assumptions are expectations of future experience, not market measures.

 The rates of salary increase used for individual members are in accordance with the following table.
 This assumption is used to project a member's current salary to the salaries upon which benefit amounts will be based.